1. How can I search the Library Catalog?

 Only members are allowed to check out materials.
 A maximum of 3 books may be checked out at a time for a 3-week loan period.
 Members pay only for return shipping by any ground shipper with a tracking system.

 Members may request materials by contacting the Research Librarian during regular business hours or may send requests via the online catalog LibraryLink.
-1.800.616.4226 X8116 or email@example.com
+1.800.616.4226 X8107 or firstname.lastname@example.org

 4. Can I visit the library in person?

 Members of IAAO and the general public are welcome to visit the library in person.
 Appointments may be made with the Research Librarian Monday through Friday during regular business hours.
 Visits should be arranged at least 24 hours in advance by calling 1.800.616.4226 X8107 or by emailing email@example.com .

 5. How can I download an article from the Library Catalog?

 You must be a member to access fulltext documents from the IAAO Library and members must be logged in.

 The IAAO Library offers a variety of electronic resources, however many articles published by other organizations such as the Appraisal Institute are indexed in the LibraryLink database, but they are not available for download due to copyright restrictions.
 All articles published by IAAO are available for download from the LibraryLink database.
 To download articles, first perform a search in LibraryLink.
 Items available for download will either have the “Electronic Article” icon, or “[electronic resource]” at the end of the title.
 Hover or click on a title to view the description.
 Click on the “Download full text here” link to view the entire resource.
 The document will open in a separate window or tab.
 From here you can view, save, or print the resource.
 The following publications are available for download in LibraryLink:

 - Journal of Property Tax Assessment & Administration (2004-present)

 - IAAO Conference Proceedings (1988-1999, 2001-present, with 1 year delay on release)